Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Introduction

-Furthermore, we introduce \textbf{epiworldRCalibrate}, a software package implemented in the R programming language, which encapsulates our calibration approach and provides an accessible tool for researchers and practitioners.
-This paper proceeds by first presenting an overview of calibration methods in ABMs, followed by a detailed description of the proposed LSTM-based method, an extensive simulation study, and concludes with a discussion of findings and implications for future research.
+Furthermore, we introduce \textbf{epiworldRCalibrate}, a software package implemented in R that encapsulates our calibration approach and provides an accessible tool for researchers and practitioners.
+Importantly, our objective is not to replace Bayesian calibration when full posterior inference is required, but to provide a fast and scalable alternative when the primary goal is accurate epidemic trajectory reconstruction under tight computational constraints.
+This paper proceeds by first presenting an overview of calibration methods in ABMs, followed by a detailed description of DeepIMC, an extensive simulation study, and concludes with a discussion of findings and implications for future research.